BatteryDEV/AutoECM/README.md

 ## License

 The codecode in this repository is made publicly available under the terms of the MIT license as denoted in the `LICENSE` file.
 The data in this article is shared under the terms of the CC-BY 4.0 license according to the file `data\LICENSE`.

+## Acknowledment/Citation

+If you use code from this repositroy for your work, please cite: